java-json-tools/json-patch/README.markdown

 ## Sample usage: JSON diff

-The backing class is `JsonDiff`.
+The backing, naive class is `JsonDiff`.
 It returns the patch as a `JsonNode`.
 Sample usage:

 ```java
 final JsonNode patchNode = JsonDiff.asJson(firstNode, secondNode);